morrisond23/CSC6301/README.md

-# SortedStack
+# OrderedStack

-*SortedStack* is a program I first created for Project 4 as *SortedLinkedList*.
-Later, the specifications were changed for Project 5 and the program was renamed to *SortedStack*.
+*OrderedStack* is a program I first created for Project 4 as *OrderedLinkedList*.
+Later, the specifications were changed for Project 5 and the program was renamed to *OrderedStack*.

 This program was written for my CSC6301 class while working towards my Masters in Computer Science.